Translator and Language Detector APIs

 2.1.
 Creation

-The create(options) method steps are:
+The static create(options) method steps are:

-4. Return the result of creating an AI model object given this’s relevant realm, options, compute translator options availability, download the translation model, initialize the translation model, and create a translator object.
+1. Return the result of creating an AI model object given options, "translator", validate and canonicalize translator options, compute translator options availability, download the translation model, initialize the translation model, and create the translator object.

 1. Validate and canonicalize language tags given options and "sourceLanguage".